 I’m willing to bet $100 that you have heard these words floating around your office hallways.
-Maybe it’s the subject of an email or repeated Slack messages, but I guarantee you’ve heard it.
+Maybe it’s the subject of an email or repeated Slack messages.

 And because podcasts are getting so popular — drumroll, please — it’s time for the marketers to arrive.
-Brands are rushing to the podcast scene.
+Brands are rushing to start podcasts.
 One brand I’ve been watching closely is Mailchimp.
 As part of a bigger push to launch original shows in all formats, Mailchimp has launched two podcast series in 2019, hosted by big names: journalist Ann Friedman and musician Shirley Manson.

-My team was lured by the format, and we launched our podcast, Margins from Managing Editor, this year.
+My team was lured by the format, and we decided to start a podcast, Margins from Managing Editor, this year.
 We experimented, tested and learned through our first season, and now we’re planning season 2.
 I have also led production for several client podcasts, and I’ve learned the ropes from the inside, on both established podcasts and brand new ones.

 So what do you say to your boss or coworker who has a big idea for a new podcast?
 Let’s talk through the questions you should ask before you start a podcast.